Aref-Akminasi/aws-developer-associate/CloudFront.md

 - field-level encryption further encrypts sensitive data in an HTTPS form using field-specific encryption keys before a POST request is forwarded to your origin.
 - Uses **asymmetric** encryption: Sensitive information are encrypted at the edge close to user (using public key), request is decrypted at the server (using private key)

+## CloudFront - Security between CloudFront/Client & CloudFront/Origin

+- **CloudFront supports HTTPS** between clients and CloudFront as well as between CloudFront and backend
+- Set the Origin Protocol Policy to **HTTPS Only**
+- Set the Viewer Protocol Policy to **HTTPS Only** or **Redirect HTTP to HTTPS**

 ## CloudFront - Real Time Logs